 Heat the oven to 400°F.

 On a sheet pan, place the flatbreads side by side and brush the tops lightly with oil.
 Bake until starting to crisp, 5 to 6 minutes.
-Remove from the oven; keep the oven set at 400°F. Meanwhile, start preparing the cucumber-onion topping.
+Transfer to a cutting board.
+Meanwhile, start preparing the cucumber-onion topping.

 Make the cucumber-onion topping

 - Peel the cucumber, if desired; cut the cucumber into enough ¼-inch pieces to measure 1½ cups [3 cups].